 Contains a malformed "deb" line and should be refused by the Application Manager with an error message.

-Installs the demo package from the demo distribution and also
+package from the demo

-configures the old distribution.
+configures the old

 The Application Manager can use repositories that are accessible in the local filesystem, such as on a memory card.